 David William Bryan’s award winning Edinburgh Fringe play ‘In Loyal Company’ was the first show to hit the stage and what a way to start!

-Even before the play started the scene was set, in no short part thanks to the amazing pop-up theatre that Warehouse Four have created for the Fringe@Four performances.
-Huge red theatre drapes flank each side of the venue with the traditional black backdrop back of stage.
-Seating is on one level, close enough to the stage that you could rest your drink on it with the overall effect as much cabaret as theatre.
+Even before the play started the scene was set, in no short part thanks to the amazing pop-up theatre that Warehouse Four have created.
+Huge red theatre drapes flanked each side of the stage with the traditional black stage backdrop.
+Seating was on one level and close enough to the stage that the overall effect was as much cabaret as theatre.

-As the audience files into the venue, there’s the sounds of Glenn Millar playing in the background, the stage lit by a solitary spotlight and empty, save for a large wooden trunk.
+As the audience filed into the venue, sounds of Glenn Millar were playing in the background with the stage lit by a solitary spotlight, empty save for a large wooden trunk.
 Yet from the moment Bryan walked on, he occupied the stage as if it were a terrace house in Liverpool – or an ocean, a desert, a prisoner of war camp.
 The result was mesmerizing, enabling the audience to believe they were actually there and not watching an actor on a baron stage in a pop-up theatre.

 Today, when we think of World War II you’d be forgiven for thinking there’s not much that we don’t already know.
 But ‘In Loyal Company’ isn’t simply an historical war piece, it’s a also a tremendously human story.
 From the opening to closing scene, the audience was help in anticipation, wanting to know what happened next, whether Bryan was on board ship to Singapore or in a Japanese prisoner of war camp in the heart of the Thai jungle.